-Sources: National autonicities via naver Analytics, and AMMO stain estimates.
+Sources: National authorities via Haver Analytics; and AMRO staff estimates.
 Notes: The figure shows coefficient estimates in cumulative terms over a 24-month horizon, with the corresponding one standard error bands around the point estimates.
-The regression specification is: $g{in} = a_i + \gamma_a + \rho{ij} + \Sigma{i=0}^{i} \delta_i S C{i,k} + Controls + \varepsilon{in}}$ where the dependent variable $g{in}$ is the change in employment rate for sector j in country i at time t; C is the stringency of containment measures in country i, j is sector j's exposure to COVID-19 (proxied by dummies for social, essential, and teleworkable industries); $a_i$ are country-industry fixed effects, to control for i i, j is sector j, i control for any variation that is common to all sectors of a country's economy, including economy-wide reforms and macroeconomic shocks; and $\rho_i$ are industry-time fixed effects, to control for factors affecting specific industries that are common across countries.
+The regression specification is: $g{ji} = a{ij} + \gamma{ik} + \rho{ji} + \sum{k=0}^{i} \delta_k S_i C{i,k} + Controls + \varepsilon{ji}$ where the dependent variable \mathbf{g}{ji} is the change in employment rate for sector j in country i at time t; C_i is the stringency of containment measures in country i; S_i is sector j's exposure to COVID-19 (proxied by dummies for social, essential, and teleworkable industries); a{ij} are country-industry fixed effects, to control for industry-specific factors, including cross-country differences in the growth of certain sectors that could arise from differences in comparative advantage; γ{ii} are country-month fixed effects, to control for any variation that is common to all sectors of a country's economy, including economy-wide reforms and macroeconomic shocks; and ρ{ii} are industry-time fixed effects, to control for factors affecting specific industries that are common across countries.
 Standard errors are clustered at the country-industry pair level.
 Data are seasonally adjusted.
 Essential industries refer to utilities, transport, information and communication, and health and public administration.
-Social industries refer to wholesale and retail, hotels and restaurants, and arts and entertainment.
+Social industries refer to wholesale and retail, hotels and restaurants, and and entertainment.
 Non-teleworkable industries refer to mining, manufacturing, and construction.
-Teleworkable industries refer to finance, professional services and education.
-Given the volatile nature of agricultural employment data, the agriculture industry is excluded from the analysis.
+Teleworkable industries refer to mining, and entertail endustry is excluded from the analysis.